MmedaraU/study-notes/html-and-html5.md

 Offers transparency and the ability to include animations.
 Appropriate for images with flat colours and hard edges or when transparency or animation is required.
 Best for logos, line art, icons,etc.
 Works nicely for images with a combination of small amounts of photographic imagery, and large, flat areas of colour.
-Adopted for versatility, small file sies, cross-platform compatibility.
+Adopted for versatility, small file sizes, cross-platform compatibility.
 Excels at compressing

 1. 8-bit indexed colour